Skip to content

 A modern UX and UI for asset managers increases efficiency in operations workflows.
 It removes data clutter, making front office users able to just focus on what matters at each moment.
 This ultimately frees up resources and energy so your team can spend more time on, for example, developing investment strategies and launching new products.

-How far has Limina come in creating the next-generation investment workflows for asset managers
+How far has Limina come in creating the next-generation asset management workflows

 As an interesting data point, Limina allocates a third of our R&D investment into user experience and user interface design and development, which is very high compared to our peers.

 When we founded Limina, one of the first things we did was to create the best-looking UI in the industry.
 To deliver smooth front-to-middle office processes, a Front to Middle Office platform to control that entire process was needed.
-Hence, developing the UX is a fundamental reason why Limina IMS covers the functional areas it does – it’s even a fundamental reason why Limina was founded in the first place.
+Achieving a better UX is a fundamental reason why Limina IMS covers the functional areas it does (and is why we founded the company).

 If you’d like to know more about how our investment management software’s next-gen investment management workflows can benefit your firm, then please don’t hesitate to contact us.
 In the meantime, read more about our Investment Management System or book a demo with our team to see our tools in action and learn more about how Limina can help your firm to achieve its goals.